marrow/schema/README.rst

 An attribute that automatically executes the value upon retrieval, if a callable routine.

-Frequently used by validation, transformation, and object mapper systems.
+Frequently used by validation, transformation, and object mapper systems, especially as default value attributes.
+E.g.

-3.5.
+MongoEngine's ``choices`` argument to ``Field`` subclasses.

+3.6.
 Attributes
 ---------------

-A declarative attribute you can use in your own ``Container`` subclasses to provide views across the known attributes on that container.
+A declarative attribute you can use in your own ``Container`` subclasses to provide views across the known attributes of that container.
 Can provide a filter (which uses ``isinstance``) to limit to specific attributes.

-Always results in an ``OrderedDict``.
+This is a dynamic property that generates an ``OrderedDict`` on each retrieval.
+If you wish to use it frequently it would be prudent to make a more local-scope reference.

 4. Validation
 =============

 Marrow Schema offers a wide variety of data validation primitives.
-These are constructed declaratively where possible, and participate in Marrow Schema's Attribute protocol as both Containers and Attributes.
+These are constructed declaratively where possible, and participate in Marrow Schema's ``Element`` protocol as both ``Container`` and ``Attribute``.

 You can create hybrid subclasses of individual validator classes to create basic compound validators.
 Dedicated compound validators are also provided which give more fine-grained control over how the child validators are executed.
+A hybrid validator's behaviour will depend on the order of the parent classes.
+It will execute the parent validators until one fails, or all succeed.

 4.1.
 Validation Basics
 ----------------------

-Given an instance of a Validator subclass you simply call the ``inst.validate`` method with the value to validate and an optional execution context passed positionally, in that order.
+Given an instance of a ``Validator`` subclass you simply call the ``validate`` method with the value to validate and an optional execution context passed positionally, in that order.
 The value, potentially transformed as required to validate, is returned.
 For example, the simple validator provided that always passes can be used like this::

     from marrow.schema.validation import always

-    print(always.validate("Hello world!"))  # Hello world!
+    assert always.validate("Hello world!") == "Hello world!"

-Writing your own validators can be as simple as subclassing Validator and overriding the ``validate`` method, however there are other (more declarative) ways to create custom validators.
-Validators raise "concerns" if they encounter problems with the data being validated.
-A Concern exception has a level, like a logging level, and only errors (and above) should be treated as such.
+Writing your own validators can be as simple as subclassing ``Validator`` and overriding the ``validate`` method, however there are other (more declarative) ways to create custom validators.

 For now, though, we can write a validator that only accepts the number 27::